jardafis/CastleEscape/README.md

   * all - build *CastleEscape.tap* file
   * dis - build and disassemble
     * Add 'BANK=&lt;bankname&gt;' to disassemble a specific bank, the default is BANK_2
+  * run - build a .tap image and run it
-  * run - build and run with FUSE which must be on the path
+  * rundsk - build a .dsk image (+3 disk image) and run it (not supported on ZX Spectrum Next)